 Wheatley starts showing a surprising skill at underhandedness later in the game- specifically, after he told you he read Machiavelli.
 Guess he wasn't making that up.

 In the early parts of the Turret Factory.
 Wheatley tells you that little story about the caretaker killing his robot assistants, and you can still hear their replacements screaming, but no one knows why.
 GLaDOS mentions she built a room "Where the robots scream at you."
 Guess that's why they're screaming, GLaDOS just wanted a room full of screaming robots.

-Remember what GLaDOS tells you about her quick-save feature? about how it forced her to relive her death for YEARS? now read this ,from the Portal Trope page - "Game-Breaking Bug: [...]
-If you fall off one of the platforms in the middle of one of the game's auto saves, you'll end up in an endless loop of respawning and dying."
-Self-Deprecation, anybody?
+Remember what GLaDOS tells you about her quick-save feature?
+About how it forced her to relive her death for years?
+It could be a reference to a bug in the first game, where if you fall off one of the platforms in the middle of one of the game's auto saves, you'll end up in an endless loop of respawning and dying.